timescale/docs/README.md

 ## Docs review

-Once a PR has been started for any branch, a GitHub action will attach a unique URL to preview your changes and allow others to more effectively review your updates.
+Once a PR has been started for any branch, a GitHub Action will attach a unique URL to preview your changes and allow others to more effectively review your updates.
 The URL will be added as a comment to your PR.